Havasupai: 1921–1975

 Issues regarding health within the Havasupai population reduced its growth to the point where almost an entire generation was lost due to infant and child mortality.
 Low morale spread throughout the tribe, leading to an increase in gambling, alcoholism, and violence.
 As the years progressed, the Havasupai came to realize that they could not hope to survive in their American social situation without embracing at least some aspects of it.
 Breaking horses, working on farms, or even serving as employees of the Grand Canyon National Park were all options for tribal members.
 The Havasupai fought to keep their methods and traditions alive, but the federal government and the National Park Service generally held a dismissive attitude toward these efforts and accelerated the pace of actions such as razing residents' traditional homes and replacing them with cabins.
 As similar instances transpired throughout the years, the methods of the Park became clear: they wanted the final 518 acre.

 In this period, the tribe continually fought with the government to have the land that had been taken returned to them.
-In 1968, the tribe won its Indian Claim Commission case against the United States.
+In 1968, the tribe won its Indian Claims Commission case against the United States.
 The court findings stated that the Havasupai had portions of their land taken from them illegally in 1882 and that the tribe was entitled to recover the land from the US at fair market value (ICC 210).
 That value ended up being 55 cents an acre, totaling just over one million dollars.
 Although the case was a landmark for the Havasupai in the sense that it was proven in a court of law that the federal government had inappropriately taken their land, it had still not been properly returned to the tribe.

 However, the momentum that the Havasupai gained from the ICC case followed them into the 1970s as the tribe continued to fight to have their traditional territory returned to them.
 In 1974, garnering support from the Nixon administration as well as influential newspapers such as the Los Angeles Times, the Wall Street Journal, and the San Francisco Chronicle, the tribe made their push to have the congressional bill S. 1296, which would actually return their land, passed through Congress.
 Months of deliberation and stalling on the part of some congressmen almost led to the bill's demise.
 But days before Congress went on fall break, the bill was finally passed by both Houses and made its way to the President's desk.
 Similarly, the bill sat on President Gerald Ford's desk until the final possible moments before it was signed and passed into law on January 4, 1975.
 S. 1296 granted the Havasupai a trust title to approximately 185000 acre; another 95300 acre were designated as "Havasupai Use Lands," to be overseen by the National Park Service but available for traditional use by the Havasupai.